Alaska Cruise From Seattle: Should I Embark In The PNW?

 Rough Seas

-Cruising from Seattle to Alaska may involve encountering rough seas, especially when crossing the open waters of the Pacific Ocean.
+Cruising from Seattle to Alaska may involve encountering rough seas.
 On Seattle departures, most vessels cruise Vancouver Island’s west side instead of the east side.
+This was the case with my solo cruise on the Norwegian Bliss.
+Before leaving the port, the captain warned us of rough seas, and staff hung barf bags on the stair rails.

-While modern ships are designed to handle these conditions, some travelers may experience seasickness during these segments of the journey.
+While modern ships are designed to handle these conditions, some travelers may experience seasickness during these journey segments.
 Pack a motion sickness patch, Dramamine, Sea Bands, or whatever works for you.

 It Takes Longer To Reach Alaska